shsagir/play-area-sync/docs/git.md

 ## Install Git

 To use Git, you need to have it installed on your local machine.
-You might already have Git: open a Terminal window and type `git --version`.
+You might already have Git: open a terminal window and type `git --version`.

 ### Git on Mac Os & Linux